spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

 <WarningBox>
-If there are any cloud resources still on the cloud, the user should clean up those resources before doing the force deletion.
+If there are any cloud resources still on the cloud, you should clean up those resources before doing the force deletion.
 </WarningBox>